 PHYSICAL SPECIFICATIONS: DPS 4 central processor systems are supplied in cabinets of different sizes to suit various operating requirements.
-The smallest cabinet is 1 meter long and may contain 4 processors or logic blocks in addition to the basic power supply, console and integrated diskette.
+The smallest cabinet is 1 meter long and may contain 4 processors or logic blocks in > changes by vendor personnel without the need for site visits or taking the system down for maintenance.